- <div style="background-image:url(/live/image/gid/149/width/1600/height/300/crop/1/32232_nursing.rev.1463769076.png)"/>

 Lake Forest cooperates with the School of Engineering & Applied Science at Washington University (St. Louis), in a program designed for students who plan to become professional engineers but who also desire a rigorous liberal arts education.
 With an enhanced background in the social sciences and humanities, the prospective engineer is better prepared to assume the responsibilities of leadership in contemporary society.

 A dual-degree program has been arranged, leading to a bachelor of arts degree in biology from Lake Forest College and a doctor of pharmacy from the Rosalind Franklin University of Medicine and Science (RFUMS).
-Students will spend three years at Lake Forest College and complete the required prerequisite courses and will attain their biology degree at Lake Forest College after completing their first-year in the college of pharmacy at RFUMS (a 3-4 dual program).
+Students will spend three years at Lake Forest College and complete the required prerequisite courses and will attain their biology or neuroscience degree at Lake Forest College after completing their first-year in the college of pharmacy at RFUMS (a 3-4 dual program).